Adela Goldbard was the 2017 School of the Art Institute of Chicago Awardee of the Edes Foundation Prize.

 A passionate advocate for the arts, Cali’s musical background was the foundation for her work as an arts administrator.
 She still maintains an active performance career and has been noted for her sensitivity and versatility as a percussionist, having performed in a variety of ensembles and musical styles.
 Cali can be seen across the Midwest in venues ranging from storefront theaters to Orchestra Hall.

 Cali graduated with honors from DePaul University where she received her B.M. in Performing Arts Management.
 She is a member of the Percussive Arts Society, Social Enterprise Alliance and the Young Nonprofit Professionals Network.

-During the Edes Award year, Cali will be working towards building a sustainable model of acquisition, maintenance and rental/redistribution of percussion equipment to help fulfill the artistic needs of Chicago’s music community.
+During the Edes Award year, Cali worked towards building a sustainable model of acquisition, maintenance and rental/redistribution of percussion equipment to help fulfill the artistic needs of Chicago’s music community.

-Dado Gyure is the 2017 University of Chicago Awardee of the Edes Foundation Prize.
+Dado Gyure was the 2017 University of Chicago Awardee of the Edes Foundation Prize.

 Dado is a visual artist and theater practitioner in the Chicagoland area.
 She was born in East Chicago, Indiana.
 She has two children.
 She is interested in value perceptions and how they inform empathic systems.
 Dado is an ensemble member of A Red Orchid Theatre, which is Chicago’s premiere theater for the best acting in the city.
 A lot of her work, both formal and experimental, happens at A Red Orchid.
 She has recently directed The Room by Harold Pinter, The Mutilated by Tennessee Williams, Simpatico by Sam Shepard, and Megacosm by Brett Neveu.